acl-org/eacl-2024/README.md

-# NAACL-HLT 2019 official website
+# EACL 2021 official website

-This is the code for the official website for the 2019 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT).
+This is the code for the official website for the 16th Conference of the European Chapter of the Association for Computational Linguistics (EACL).

-It's currently using the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).
+It's using the modified version of [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).

 # Table of contents